Who killed Tony Soprano?

 Butch looks puzzled for a moment.
-He clearly wasn’t paying attention to his surroundings while he talking on the phone.
+He clearly wasn’t paying attention to his surroundings while he was speaking on the phone.

 This scene drives home the fact that Butch’s world is shrinking, just like his way of life.

-Therefore, it is easy to understand why the Lupertazzi family might feel as though they need to branch out into new territory.
+Therefore, it is easy to understand why the Lupertazzi family might feel eager to expand its territory.

 Not out of want or greed, but out of necessity.

 “We decapitate and do business with whatever’s left.”